Please email email@example.com for further information.

-More than half of those who felt unsafe at night cited the presence of people affected by alcohol/drugs, or other anti-social behaviours.
+More than 60% of those who felt unsafe at night cited the presence of people affected by alcohol/drugs, or other anti-social behaviours.
 Further information.

-Eating out or going to bars was the main reason for visiting the central city for non-work purposes, as reported by half of Life in Christchurch survey respondents in 2018.
+Eating out or going to bars was the main reason for visiting the central city for non-work purposes, as reported by around half of Life in Christchurch survey respondents in 2019.

 The central city must provide a variety of activities, attractions and things to do (e.g. entertainment, shopping, recreational facilities and events) that are appealing to a wide range of people.

-In 2018, two thirds of respondents to the Life in Christchurch survey agreed or strongly agreed that the central city provided a range of things to do for everyone, including families and children.
+In 2019, almost 70% of respondents to the Life in Christchurch survey agreed or strongly agreed that the central city provided a range of things to do for all people.
+This is up from 60% in 2017.

-Almost 90% of respondents agreed or strongly agreed that the central city provided a range of restaurants, cafes and bars, with only 4% disagreeing.
+Around 93% of respondents agreed or strongly agreed that the central city provided a range of restaurants, cafes and bars, with only 2% disagreeing.
 This was up from 85% in 2017.

-Three quarters of respondents agreed or strongly agreed there was a range of shops, services and entertainment in the central city in 2018.
+Almost 80% of respondents agreed or strongly agreed there was a range of shops, services and entertainment in the central city in 2019.
 This was up from 62% in 2017.

-Just over half (56%) agreed or strongly agreed that there was a range of recreation opportunities in the central city, compared with 52% in 2017.
+61% of respondents agreed or strongly agreed that there was a range of recreation opportunities in the central city in 2019, compared with 52% in 2017.

-Just over 40% agreed or strongly agreed there was a range of education facilities in the central city, which was the same proportion as in 2017.
+47% of respondents agreed or strongly agreed there was a range of education facilities in the central city in 2019, up from 41% in 2017.

 It can be assumed that most, if not all, tourists visiting Christchurch spent time in the central city.
 The 2018 ChristchurchNZ Visitor Experience survey found that tourists to Christchurch were generally satisfied with their overall experience in Christchurch city.